pingidentity/pingidentity-devops-getting-started/docs/deployMonitoringStack.md

   `prometheus.yml` simply defines when and where to look for metrics and any relevant alerting files.

+* InfluxDB
+  `influxdb.conf` prepares influxdb to receive metrics from jmeter

 * cAdvisor

   Specifically for Docker Compose, cadvisor mounts to the actual Docker processes.